 CHILDREN AND CELL PHONES

-Although health problems related to long-term use are thought to be unlikely, you can take some steps to limit your potential risk.
+Although health problems related to long-term cell phone use are thought to be unlikely, you can take steps to limit your potential risk:

 Cancer and cell phones; Do cell phones cause cancer?

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.